-One of the doorways advertised the “History of Parliament” .
+One of the doorways advertises the 'History of Parliament' .

 On research I discovered that this was the brainchild of Colonel Josiah Wedgwood (of Wedgewood china and crystal fame) when he was a Member of Parliament at the beginning of the 20th century.

-Josiah Wedgewood felt that there should be a thorough history of those who had participated in the political making of the nation, and started to document 75,000 of his parliamentary predecessors up to 1918 in a national dictionary of parliamentary biography.
+Josiah Wedgewood felt that there should be a thorough history of those who had participated in the political making of the nation.
+He started to document 75,000 of his parliamentary predecessors up to 1918, in a national dictionary of parliamentary biography.

-At first it was impossible to gain recognition and proper funding for this important documentary study, but eventually it was finally funded as a Trust in 1940, and received proper status and funds from Treasury in 1951.
+At first it was impossible to gain recognition for his work and to secure proper funding for this important documentary study, but eventually it was finally funded as a Trust in 1940, but not to receive proper status and funds from Treasury until 1951.

 Here is the link to the projects:

-"The History of Parliament" is a rigorous and ongoing work and comes with an overview of the times to set the context.
-It records so much to flesh out the character of the times and the changing face of British political involvement.
+'The History of Parliament' is a rigorous and ongoing work and comes with an overview of the times so as to set the context of decisions made.
+It records much that gives the character of the times and the changing face of British political involvement.